GDPR Related National Laws & Modifications

 - Criminal Records: Employers can only request an employee’s criminal record if specifically required under statute or, if the employer can prove a legitimate interest and has set up the rules for processing criminal record data in writing prior to the request.

-Separately, employees, Works Councils and Trade Unions, also have rights and restriction under the Labour Code.
+Separately, employees, Works Councils and Trade Unions, also have rights and restrictions under the Labour Code.

 - Employees are not permitted to use company IT equipment for private purposes, unless there is an agreement with the employer.